Nomads Motorcycle Club (Australia)

 The Nomads Motorcycle Club is an outlaw motorcycle club in Australia with a large number of chapters and members nationwide.
 It was founded in Newcastle in 1968.

 A number of countries have motorcycle clubs called "Nomads Motorcycle Club", e.g. Australia, South Africa and Germany, and there is a Nomads gang in New Zealand.

 History

-Nomads MC was founded in Newcastle, Australia, 1968.
+Nomads MC was founded in Newcastle, New South Wales, Australia, 1968.
 Since then the club has expanded to all states and territories across the country.

 Patch & Colors

 The Nomads patch consists of a skull wearing a helmet.
 The helmet has wings.
 Behind the helmet are a set of pistons.
 A small set of wings are also seen beside the "NOMADS" text.

 The Nomads colors are black and white.

 Chapters

 The club has chapters throughout Australia, but none in other countries.

 Rough geographical locations of the chapters are as follows: